Introduction

 Both of the picture books above have a theme of sustainability.
 Compose or choose a brief poem (a Haiku will do well) and choose a set of ‘free to use’ or Creative Commons licensed downloaded images to illustrate it using available software (for example PowerPoint or Photo Story 3) to assemble it digitally.
 Make sure at least one of the images is symbolic of the main message of the poem.
 This provides practice for the culminating rich assessment task which follows.

-Try writing a poem (this can rhyme or be free verse) based on your viewing of an environmental issue, for instance on ABC Splash programs featuring the environment.
+Try writing a poem (this can rhyme or be free verse) based on your viewing of an environmental issue, for instance on ABC Education or ABC News.

-Now choose some images, either hand-drawn or downloaded (make sure they are copyright free or Creative Commons licensed) or shoot some original images from your phone’s camera that go with the poem (between five and ten).
+Now choose some images, either hand-drawn or downloaded (make sure they are copyright compliant or Creative Commons licensed) or shoot some original images that go with the poem (between five and ten).
 Import these into a digital storytelling software program such as Photo Story 3.

 Add a soundtrack of music or narration (or both if the program allows more than one layer of audio), again ensuring its copyright-free status or restricting its use to within your school environment.